 4. POINTS AWARDED

-In all competitions judges will be asked to be give a mark within the range 12 to 20 for each image in each medium (prints and projected digital images) and in each class (A or B).
+In all competitions judges will be asked to award 20 points to an overall winner, 19 for second and 18 for third in each medium (prints and projected digital images) and in each class (A and B).
+All other images will be awarded 10-17 points.

-Points for all competitions are totaled for the Print and Projected Digital Image Photographer of the year and the equivalent Class B awards.
+Points for all competitions are totalled for the Print and Projected Digital Image Photographer of the year and the equivalent Class B awards.

 The winner of the overall number of points in Class A will be awarded the ‘Photographer of the Year’ award.